A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 1{ X_1 @ W_1, X_2 @ W_2, X_3 @ W_3, ... }

-Instead of paying launch overhead for multiple independent kernels, grouped GEMM combines them into one launch.
-The host passes an array of problem descriptors:
+Instead of paying launch overhead for each expert, grouped GEMM combines the problems into one launch.
+The host passes an array of descriptors:

 1(A_1, B_1, C_1, M_1, N, K)